bbourque2901/virtualcloset/resources/design-document.md

 ## Track Times Worn an Outfit Endpoint

-- Accepts POST requests to /outfits/:id/worn
+- Accepts GET requests to /outfits
-- Authentication needed
-- Accepts the outfit ID
+- Accepts the customer ID
-- Returns the updated outfit with the incremented worn count
+- Returns the sorted outfit list
-  - If the outfit ID isn’t found, it throws an OutfitNotFOundException

 ## Track Times Worn of a Clothing Item Endpoint